Head Cheese

 Cooling Head Cheese

-After cooking head cheese should be left at room temperature for a few hours to let the steam out.
-After that the head cheese was placed between two wooden boards.
-The top board was weighted and the sausage was stored overnight in a cooler.
-This permanently flattened head cheese and gave him the rectangular shape with rounded corners.
+After cooking, head cheese should be left at room temperature for a few hours to let the steam out.
+After that, the head cheese is placed between two wooden boards.
+The top board is weighted and the sausage is stored overnight in a cooler.
+This permanently flattens the head cheese and gives him a rectangular shape with rounded corners.

 Cooling head cheese